Aathira001/100_days_python/README.md

 # 100_days_python
-Centred around the udemy course  -100 days of Code: The compete python bootcamp
+Centred around the udemy course  -100 days of Code: The complete python bootcamp

-All the prjects in this repository are done in accordance to the Udemy course - 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+All the projects in this repository are done in accordance to the Udemy course - 100 Days of Code: The Complete Python Pro Bootcamp for 2023

 This is a student copy, and does not reflect the tutor's code in any manner other than the way it was understood and learnt.